 Individual artists are not identified and waive copyright, as their images (and the complete calendar) are made available on the AIM web site for free download.
 However, we are very grateful to the contributing organisations that support their artists; they all get a mention in the calendar and free, hard copies in time for Christmas!

+The download is free but a donation to AIM would be welcome.
 We are extremely grateful to all of the artists who contributed to this year’s calendar and wish to apologise to groups and individuals who submitted images that did not feature in the calendar.

 Thanks to Northumberland, Tyne and Wear NHS Foundation Trust for its generous grant towards the printing of the calendar.